mattclarke/advent_of_code_22/README.md

 Update:
 - Remove unnecessary copying brings part 1 down to <3 minutes and part 2 down to <11 minutes.
+- STUPID!
+Nothing wrong with my solution except continually creating frozenset is incredibly slow.
+Remove that by creating the wind cache before hand and now it takes ~3 seconds!

 ## Day 25
 - Part 1: converting numbers to and from a weird base 5.
 Took me a while to work out how to convert back to decimal.